-- A participle is that form of the verb which takes the nature of both a verb and an adjective.
+A participle is that form of the verb which takes the nature of both a verb and an adjective.
 Hence, a participle performs the functions both of the verb and the adjective.
-There it is also called verbal adjective.
+Therefore it is also called verbal adjective.

 Kinds of Participles

 A participle indicates an action in progress or an action that is completed.
 Thus participles are of three kinds:

 - Present participle (verb + ing, e.g. running, dancing, playing, singing, etc.)

 - Past participle (third form of the verb usually ending in –ed, –d, –t, –en, –n, e.g., tired, learned, burnt, broken, hurt etc.)